jjy1031/jjy1031.github.io/docs/Userguide/how-to.md

 And there will be newly generated file in your output path, `xtb.h5` file.

 Next step is to execute dandelion_refine.
-You can enter -h or --help if u want more information:
+You can enter -h or --help for more information:

 ```
 $ dandelion_refine -h